CodeItQuick/CodeItQuick.github.io/_posts/2023-10-07-finally-started.md

 ___
 title: Finally starting a learning journal
-excerpt: Learn about try-catch-finally and returning error types in depth.
+description: Learn about try-catch-finally and returning error types in depth.
 ___

 # Finally starting a learning journal